SAP-docs/btp-application-autoscaler/docs/initial-setup-f3e7fa9.md

 <!-- loiof3e7fa907e9d4da89fc55602818bd6f4 -->

 # Initial Setup
 Create an instance of the Application Autoscaler service and bind it to your application.
-Install Autoscaler's plug-in for the “Cloud Foundry CLI” and attach a policy to your application.
+Install Autoscaler's plug-in for the “Cloud Foundry CLI”.